Asian shares rise after vaccine maker boosts Europe supplies

 Investors also are watching negotiations in Washington over President Joe Biden’s proposed $1.9 trillion economic aid package.
 Hopes for aid, along with the Federal Reserve’s pledge to keep low-cost credit plentiful, have carried the S&P 500 and other major indexes to record highs.

-In energy markets, benchmark U.S. crude rose 18 cents to $52.38 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose 21 cents to $52.41 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 14 cents on Friday to $52.20.
-Brent crude, the basis for pricing international oils, gained 32 cents to $55.37 per barrel in London.
-It advanced 35 cents the previous session to $55.88.
+Brent crude, the basis for pricing international oils, gained 34 cents to $55.38 per barrel in London.

 Comments